 SEW BIZ Inc.

 On “A Wing and a Prayer” and a “shoestring”, I opened the doors of SEW BIZ on June 20, 1983.
 Located at 3120 S. Washington St., in Marion, Indiana, we were located directly across the street from a Bar and right next door to a Bar.
 Ironically, when we moved to our current location in 1985, our old location became…you guessed it – a Bar!
 That first location had 600+ square feet of space that included a small classroom.
 We offered items for Counted Cross Stitch, Candlewicking, Basket Weaving, Viking Sewing Machines and let’s not forget … 32 bolts of very carefully selected fabric!
 That is the truth – I began my store with only 32 bolts of fabric.
-I am not sure how we survived that location (size of store, neighbors, small product mix) but 33 years later we are still going strong.
+I am not sure how we survived that location (size of store, neighbors, small product mix) but almost 35 years later we are still going strong.
 And I praise the Lord for that!